 Intraductal meibomian gland probing (MGP)

 A fine probe opens blocked meibomian gland ducts.
-A sham-controlled trial showed symptom improvement in some groups, but larger studies are needed.
+Some controlled trials suggest benefit for certain outcomes, but results are mixed and larger studies are needed.

 Radiofrequency (RF) eyelid heating